Orb-Workshop/bundledeuch/README.md

 During development, you can run a watch script to keep recompiling your bundled scripts.

-NOTE: Very buggy, i've included a `build.bat` batch script as an alternative.

 ```bash
 bun run watch
 ```

+NOTE: Very buggy, i've included a `build.bat` batch script as an alternative.

+### Start Hacking!

 The entire typescript/javascript ecosystem is now at your disposal!
 Edit the package.json file to add more dependencies.